chriskpeterson/vuepress2/docs/framelinkmodule.md

-*TASK TOPIC SAMPLES*

 ## Performing an MGMT Port Test

 ------

-**NOTE:** To perform a MGMT Port Test, use the Frame Management Network IPv6 Link Local address of a frame claimed by HPE OneView.
+**NOTE:** To perform an MGMT Port Test, use the Frame Management Network IPv6 Link Local address of a frame claimed by HPE OneView.
 The Frame Management Network IPv6 Link Local address can be viewed on the HPE Synergy Console Frame Health & Inventory screen.

 ------